Local SEO in 2026: What Ranks in Maps, AI Search and the Profile Mistake That Costs Weeks

 Visual Content and Regular Updates

-These posts appear in your listing for seven days and help demonstrate that your business maintains an active online presence.
-Weekly postings keep your listing fresh and provide additional content for potential customers to engage with.
+Posts appear for seven days and show that your business keeps an active online presence.
+Weekly posting keeps the listing fresh and gives potential customers more to engage with.

 Accurate Business Hours and Attributes